-Katherine Meyer is a Visiting Assistant Clinical Professor at the Harvard Animal Law & Policy Clinic.
+Katherine Meyer is a Visiting Assistant Clinical Professor and the Director of the Harvard Animal Law & Policy Clinic.
 Prior to joining Harvard Ms. Meyer was a founding partner of the public interest law firm, Meyer Glitzenstein & Eubanks (formerly Meyer & Glitzenstein), which the Washingtonian Magazine hailed as “the most effective public interest law firm in Washington, D.C.”
 She has extensive federal and state court litigation experience, and is known for finding innovative ways to advance her clients’ interests.

 For example, on behalf of a coalition of animal welfare organizations and chimpanzee experts, Ms. Meyer devised a strategy for securing full protection under the Endangered Species Act for all chimpanzees held in captivity, and she helped another coalition of clients successfully petition the National Marine Fisheries Service to provide ESA protection for the captive orca named Lolita – who was taken from the wild more than forty years ago.
 She devised a legal strategy for bringing an emergency case to stop the burning of endangered sea turtles in the Gulf of Mexico as part of the oil containment strategies used in the wake of the Deepwater Horizon oil spill, and in Animal Legal Defense Fund v.
 Glickman, 154 F.3d 426 (D.C.
 Cir.
 1998) (en banc), was successful in establishing Article III standing for individuals challenging the treatment of captive wildlife